microsoft/qlib/docs/component/data.rst

 ``Data Layer`` provides user-friendly APIs to manage and retrieve data.
 It provides high-performance data infrastructure.

 It is designed for quantitative investment.
 For example, users could build formulaic alphas with ``Data Layer`` easily.
-Please refer to `Building Formulaic Alphas <../advanced/alpha.html>`_ for detailed information.
+Please refer to `Building Formulaic Alphas <../advanced/alpha.html>`_ for more details.

 The introduction of ``Data Layer`` includes the following parts.